Affine function valued valuations

 for every $P \in \mathcal {P}_o^n$ and $x \in \R^n$.
 Moreover, $c_0,c_0',c_{n-1}$ and $\zeta$ are uniquely determined by $Z$. \end{thm} Here $\dim P$ is the dimension of the affine hull of $P$ and $\relint P$ is the relative (with respect to the affine hull of $P$) interior of $P$.
 The function $\mathbbm{1}_{L} (o)$ is the indicator function of the set $L \subset \R^n$ at the origin $o$, that is, if $o \in L$, then $\mathbbm{1}_{L} (o)=1$, otherwise $\mathbbm{1}_{L} (o)=0$.

 If we further assume that $Z K \in \mathcal{C}_p(\R^n)$ for $p \geq 1$ in Theorems \ref{thm:MKo} and \ref{thm:cont}, then we get classification results of Haberl \cite{Hab12b} and Parapatits \cite{Par14a}; see Corollary \ref{p>=1}.
 The classification of the corresponding $L_p$ Minkowski valuations is a direct corollary by further assuming that $Z K$ is the $p$-th power of a support function.
-Then we characterize asymmetric $L_p$ projection bodies.
 Our results also give valuations associated with the $L_p$ Brunn-Minkowski theory for $0 <p < 1$ and the Orlicz theory; namely, the function $Z_\zeta K (x) := \int_{\Sn \setminus \{h_K=0\}} \zeta \left(\frac{x \cdot u}{h_{K}(u)}\right)d V_K(u)$ is (an extension of) the $L_p$ and Orlicz projection functions depending on the choice of the function $\zeta: \R \to \R$; see Corollaries \ref{p<1} and \ref{co:Orl}.
-For $p \geq 1$, $L_p$ projection functions are exactly $p$-th powers of the support functions of $L_p$ projection bodies of $K$.
-But that does not hold anymore for $0 <p < 1$ or the Orlicz cases.